-Under Indian constitutional law, a law made by the Parliament or the Legislature can be struck down by the Court on two grounds and two grounds alone, viz, (1) lack of legislative competence and (2) violation of any of the fundamental rights guaranteed in Part III of the constitution or of any other constitutional provision.
+Under Indian constitutional law, a law made by the Parliament or the Legislature can be struck down by the Court on two grounds and two grounds alone, viz.
+(1) lack of legislative competence and (2) violation of any of the fundamental rights guaranteed in Part III of the constitution or of any other Constitutional provision.
 There is no third ground.60

-- 56. An amendment approved by the German Parliament in 2004 limits patent protection on human gene sequences to 'disclosed functions' at the time of the patent application i.e. a patent on a human DNA sequence used for a specific function would not cover a second function discovered later by another researcher using the same DNA sequence.
-See sub-section 4 of Section 1(a) of legislation; M. Huenges, Biotech Directive Implemented, Managing Intell.
+56 An amendment approved by the German Parliament in 2004 limits patent protection on human gene sequences to 'disclosed functions' at the time of the patent application i.e. a patent on a human DNA sequence used for a specific function would not cover a second function discovered later by another researcher using the same DNA sequence.
+See subsection (4) of § 1(a) of legislation; M. Huenges, Biotech Directive Implemented, Managing Intell.
 Prop.
+(April, 2005), available at www.maiwald.eu/news_d/Umsetzu ng_Biotech-Richtlinie.pdf.

+57 S. Basheer, Lifting the Scope of Pharmaceutical Patents and Micro-Organisms: A TRIPS compatibility Review.

-(April, 2005), available at www.maiwald.eu/news_d/Umsetzu ng_Biotech-Richtlinie.pdf. - 57.
-Basheer, supra note 20. - 58.
-Basheer, supra note 20. - F.A.
-Khader, The Law of Patents: With a Special Focus on Pharmaceuticals in India 65 (2007). - 60.
-State of Andhra Pradesh v.
-McDowell & Co., A.I.R.
-1996 S.C.
-1627, at 1737-1738 [Supreme Court].
+59 F.A.
+Khader, The Law of Patents: With a Special Focus on Pharmaceuticals in India 65 (2007).

+$^{^{60}}$ State of A.P. v.
+McDowell & Co., (1996) 3 SCC 709 : AIR 1996 SC 1627, at 1737-1738 (Supreme Court of India).

-Novartis alleged that section 3(d) violated the fundamental right to equality as enshrined in Article 14 of the Constitution of India.
-More specifically, it argued that the usage of terms such as "enhancement of known efficacy" and "differ significantly in properties with regard to efficacy" without accompanying guidelines elucidating their scope rendered section 3(d) vague and arbitrary.
-And such arbitrariness, facilitated in large part by the conferment of uncanalised power on a statutory authority hits at the very root of the concept of equality enshrined in Article 14 of the Constitution of India.
+Novartis alleged that Section 3(d) violated the fundamental right to equality as enshrined in Article 14 of the Constitution of India.
+More specifically, it argued that the usage of terms such as "enhancement of known efficacy" and "differ significantly in properties with regard to efficacy" without accompanying guidelines elucidating their scope rendered Section 3(d) vague and arbitrary.61 And such arbitrariness facilitated in large part by the conferment of "uncanalised" power on a statutory authority62 hits at the very root of the concept of equality enshrined in Article 14 of the Constitution of India.

-Novartis's second argument, related in many ways with the first one discussed above, stated that the structure of section 3(d) vested the patent office with unfettered discretion to devise its own policy and determine as to what constituted a significant enhancement of efficacy.63 Novartis urged that this amounted to a delegation of an essential legislative function.
+Novartis's second argument, related in many ways with the first one discussed above, stated that the structure of Section 3(d) vested the patent office with unfettered discretion to devise its own policy and determine as to what constituted a significant enhancement of efficacy.63 Novartis urged that this amounted to a delegation of an essential legislative function.

 The court, however, disagreed with each of the contentions above.
 First, the threshold for any statutory provision to qualify as "arbitrary" and therefore violative of Article 14 is considerably high.
 A paper notes: "Evidently, to prove that something is arbitrary is very difficult.
-If the presence of any (legitimate) reason makes an act non-arbitrary, it continues to be an extremely deferential standard of review".
-64
+If the presence of any (legitimate) reason makes an act non-arbitrary, it continues to be an extremely deferential standard of review".64